umeshroka/Quiz-Game/readme.md

   });
 }
 ```
+- Currently, my code can handle any number of categories, any number of questions and the table will update accordingly.

 ## Can do better
 - After doing the project, I realised I probably did not need to create a `const myCategories`.
 I could have just created it as a state/variable by filtering out the categories from the questions.